 RESULTS

 Table 1 presents the participant characteristics, including sex, body weight, and level of overtime work.
-If the chi-square test’s assumptions were violated, Fisher’s exact test was performed.
+If the 2 test’s assumptions were violated, Fisher’s exact test was performed.
 Medical personnel were classified as doctors, nurses, and others (which included medical laboratory scientists, specialist nurses, and surgical assistants).
 Different types of medical personnel differed significantly in terms of NSI, sex, age, and moderate or heavy overtime (Table 1).
 Among them, the proportion of NSIs was the highest among doctors (7.7%).
 Furthermore, our cohort had an exceptionally low proportion of male nurses, with 95.9% of nurses being female; by contrast, the proportion of female doctors was lower (26.9%).
 Among the medical specialties, nurses were the youngest, with a mean age of 33.6 years.
 Moreover, no significant differences were observed in HBW between the three groups.
 The proportions of moderate and heavy overtime work among doctors (29.8% and 16.3%, respectively) were significantly higher than those among nurses and others.

 Among doctors, APs and RDs differed significantly in terms of NSIs, sex, age, and moderate and heavy overtime, but not in terms of HBW.
 The proportion of NSIs among RDs (21.2%) was considerably higher than that among APs (21.2% vs 1.4%, P < 0.01).
 The significant difference in age between RDs and APs was expected due to the training system (45.5 vs 31.0, P < 0.0001).
 The proportion of moderate overtime was higher among APs than RDs (31.0% vs 27.3%, P < 0.01) but that of heavy overtime was considerably higher among RDs than APs (33.3% vs 8.5%, P < 0.01).

-Nurses of different professional grades (N–N4) differed significantly in terms of age (P < 0.0001) and moderate overtime (P < 0.05).
+Nurses of different professional grades (N1–N4) differed significantly in terms of age (P < 0.0001) and moderate overtime (P < 0.05).
 Nurses with the professional level of N had the highest proportion of NSIs (6.2%).
 Age increased with the professional grade, which was expected due to the nursing clinical ladder system.
 Among nurses, nurses with the professional level of N had the highest proportion of moderate overtime work (32.6%), but the proportion of heavy overtime work was not the highest in this group (4.7%).

-As presented in Table 2, the proportion of NSIs in participants with HBW was 0.5 times (OR = 0.5, P < 0.05) that in participants with UHBW in the M1 model of all participants.
+As presented in Table 2, the proportion of NSIs in participants with HBW was 0.5 times [odds ratio (OR) = 0.5, P < 0.05] that in participants with UHBW in the M1 model of all participants.
 The proportion of NSIs in doctors with HBW was 0.2 times (OR = 0.2, P < 0.05) that in doctors with UHBW in the M2 model of doctors.
 In addition, the proportion of NSIs in nurses with HBW was 0.5 times that in nurses with UHBW, but the difference was not significant.

 Table 2 presents a clear effect of heavy overtime work on NSIs: medical personnel with heavy overtime work were 4.3–5.7 times more likely to experience an NSI than those with mild overtime work, and the difference was significant.
 Similarly, NSIs occurred 5.4 times more proportion in doctors with heavy overtime work (OR = 5.4, P < 0.05) than in those with slight overtime work; however, this effect could be explained by the other effects such as HBW (OR = 0.2, P < 0.05) and RDs (OR = 17.3, P < 0.05).
 Although nurses with heavy overtime work experienced more NSIs (OR = 3.7 and 3.8) than others, the difference was not significant.